 Aerated waters Confectionery and chocolates.
 Gramophones, including record-players and gramophone Projectors Photographic apparatus and goods.
-Office machines and apparatus such as typewriters, calculating machines, cash registering machines, cheque writing machines, intercom machines and teleprinters but NOT Computers .
+Office machines and apparatus such as typewriters, calculating machines, cash registering machines, cheque writing machines, intercom machines and tele printers but NOT Computers.
 Steel furniture, whether made partly or wholly of steel Safes, strong boxes, cash and deed boxes and strong room doors.
 Latex foam sponge and polyurethane foam.
 Crown corks, or other fittings of cork 3.
 Contribution made to outsiders [sec.
-35(1)(ii)/(iii)/352AA] allo ntribution paid to prominent research institutions is encouraged by owing a weighted deduction is allowed in respect of contribution paid such institutions as summarised below: (A) One and three fourth times (175%) of the sum paid to: university, college or other institution to be used for research social science or statistical research- sec.
-35(1)(ii] unc Approved and notified research association which has as its object dertaking of scientific research or to a university, college or other titution to be used for scientific research: sec.
-35(1)(iii] (B) Twice (200%) the sum paid to: Spe tional Laboratory; or University; or Indian Institute of Technology or ecified person as approved by the prescribed authority for dertaking scientific research programme sec.35(2AA).
-(C) One and One fourth times (125%) of the sum paid to: in company for scientific research if the company is registered India with object of scientific research and development and is proved by the prescribed authority- sec.
-35(1)(iia).
-(D) Other points; scientific research carried on by such institute need not be related to business of the assessee
+35(1)(ii)/(iii)/352AA] Contribution paid to prominent research institutions is encouraged by allowing a weighted deduction is allowed in respect of contribution paid to such institutions as summarized below: (A One and three fourth times (175%) of the sum paid to: □ a university, college or other institution to be used for researchin social science or statistical research- sec.
+35(1)(ii] Approved and notified research association which has as its object undertaking of scientific research or to a university, college or other institution to be used for scientific research: - sec.
+35(1)(iii] (B) Twice (200%) the sum paid to: National Laboratory; or University; or Indian Institute of Technology or Specified person as approved by the prescribed authority for undertaking scientific research programme sec.35(2AA).
+(C One and One fourth times (125%) of the sum paid to: □ a company for scientific research if the company is registered in India with object of scientific research and development and is approved by the prescribed authority- sec.
+35(1) (iia).
+(D Other points; □ \$ Scientific research carried on by such institute need not be related to the business of the assesse

-☐ Contribution, eligible for weighted deduction under this section will not be eligible for any other deduction under the Act.
+□ Contribution, eligible for weighted deduction under this section will not be eligible for any other deduction under the Act.

 □ A research association can be a university, college or other institution, which has as its object undertaking of scientific research so long as it is approved and notified by the prescribed authority.
-Subsequently if such approval is withdrawn, it will not be a ground of denial of weighted deduction to the assessee.
+Subsequently if such approval is withdrawn, it will not be a ground of denial of weighted deduction to the assesse

 4.5.
-Amortisation of Preliminary Expenses-S 35D Eligible assessee;
+Amortization of Preliminary Expenses-S 35D Eligible assesse;

-Deduction in respect Preliminary expenses is available to of an Indian company or other a resident non-corporate assessee.
+Deduction in respect Preliminary expenses is available to of an Indian company or other a resident non-corporate assesse.
 A foreign company even if it is resident in India, cannot claim any deduction under section 35D.